avahidi/molly/README.rst

 molly
 =====

 molly is an automated file analysis and extraction tool.
+It can search files for user-defined patterns and perform various actions when those patterns are found.

-Molly was initially developed in the `Seconds <http://www.secondssolutions.com/>`_ project for binary extraction from firmware images.
+molly was initially developed in the `Seconds <http://www.secondssolutions.com/>`_ project for binary extraction from firmware images.